psychoinformatics-de/rdm-course/_episodes/02-structuring-data.md

 ~~~

 - Data and methods are separated into folders
-- The required computational environment is described in a designated file.
+- The required computational environment is described in a designated
+  file.
-- A README document provides a landing page
+- A README document provides a landing page (it's easy to read by
+  itself and most data hosting platforms will recognize it and display
+  as formatted text)

 A more comprehensive example looks like this: